DuckTapeKiller/obsidian-easyview/README.md

 ## Right-Click Context Menu

-Right-click anywhere on the Easy View status bar buttons to open a quick-access context menu.
+Right-click anywhere on the Easy View status bar to open a quick-access context menu.
+The menu is fully configurable — you choose which items appear via **Settings → Easy View → Context Menu**.

-The menu provides:

-- **Toggle Options** with checkmarks (✓) showing current state
-  - Focus Mode
-  - Zen Mode
-- **Quick Actions**
+Available items:

+- **Focus Mode** — toggles with a ✓ checkmark when active
+- **Zen Mode** — toggles with a ✓ checkmark when active
-  - Reading Mode cycle
+- **Cycle Reading Mode**
-  - Theme toggle
+- **Toggle Theme**
+- **Increase Font Size**
+- **Decrease Font Size**
+- **Reset Font Size**

+This means you can keep just one button in the status bar and access everything else via right-click.

 ---